This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{dT}{dz} = \theta\frac{dp}{dz}\frac{R_s}{c^{(p)}}\frac{1}{p_0}\left(\frac{p}{p_0}\right)^{\frac{R_s}{c^{(p)}} - 1}, \end{align} \]

-since one assumes an adiabatic process and the potential temperature does not change. $p_0$ is the reference pressure, which is also intended to denote the level at which the derivation is carried out.
+since one assumes an adiabatic process and the potential temperature does not change. $p_0$ is the reference pressure, which is here simultaneously meant to denote the level at which differentiation is carried out.
 If one uses the hydrostatic approximation and the equation of state of ideal gases, it follows

 \[ \begin{align} \frac{dT}{dz} = -\theta g\rho _0\frac{R_s}{c^{(p)}}\frac{1}{p_0} = -\frac{g}{c^{(p)}} \approx - 0, 98\:\frac{\text{K}}{100\:\text{m}}, \end{align} \]